 Worldwide rates of female incarceration are higher than ever.
-Marginalized single mothers are most at risk because of systematic gender, class and racial inequalities.
-In prison there are few opportunities for women to learn and develop new skills, work creatively and earn a decent income for their work.
+Marginalised single mothers are most at risk because of systematic gender, class and racial inequalities.
+In prison, there are few opportunities for women to learn and develop new skills, work creatively and earn a decent income for their work.

-It is widely recognized amongst the international community and labor organizations that access to good jobs and skills development in prison are driving factors to improving mental health and to securing reintegration into society.
+It is widely recognised amongst the international community and labour organisations that access to good jobs and skills development in prison are driving factors to improving mental health and to securing reintegration into society.

 how we work in prisons

-In Peru, we have created the NGO ‘Asociacion Made In Prison Peru’ in which every woman is employed.
+In Peru, we have created the NGO ‘Association Made In Prison Peru’ in which every woman is employed.
 The day to day responsibility lies with our production manager Surya Miranda.
-She goes to prison every day to be with our team and does training and development, ensures quality control and heads payments.
+She is on site every day with our team and carries out training and development, ensures quality control and manages payments.

-Our first employees have now been with us for more than two years and now we have 15 women on our team.
+We currently have 15 women on our team, some of whom have been working with us for more than two years.
 The working hours are 5 hours per day, five days per week.
-As there is no internet or cell phones in prison, we speak through Surya who communicates between our team and us on a daily basis.
+As there is no internet or cell phones in prison, we communicate through Surya, who oversees the dialog between our production team and our headquarters on a daily basis.

 Chiang Mai Women’s correctional Institution, Thailand.